 A protected areas network built for scale

 Over 28% of Zimbabwe’s land is under formal environmental protection – including national parks, safari areas, and conservancies.
 This creates a rare opportunity to test and scale conservation finance solutions at the national level.
+Our pilot project in Chewore South provides a practical space to develop the tools, partnerships, and governance models that could be adapted across the wider network.

 A collaborative conservation environment